 In 2014-15, the first library was set up, in partnership with the NGO Deepalaya and Narang Trust.
 Anyone could walk in and become a member, free of cost.
 Members could issue books once a week and participate in the Reading Program consisting of regular read alouds that focused on encouraging first-generation readers as they embarked on their reading journeys.

-TCLP is consistently moving towards making its libraries community-owned as it mentors the Students Council – selected members, who are trained in library science, read aloud strategies and community mobilization.
+TCLP is consistently moving towards making its libraries community-owned as it mentors the Student Council – selected members, and member-interns, who are trained in library science, read aloud strategies and community mobilization.
 These young leaders are emerging as librarians, community organizers as well as read aloud trainers that are building a culture of "Reading Is Thinking".

 TCLP libraries have evolved into cultural and literary hubs, where members of the community can engage with one another's ideas in a safe and meaningful way.
 These spaces welcome writers, publishers, poets, dancers, musicians and other artists to perform and share their works.
 While our members benefit from and enjoy these experiences, artists, writers and publishers, too, widen their understanding of their audience.